 Helen Spiropoulos completed a Bachelor of Science in Information Technology and a Bachelor of Business with First Class Honours at UTS, for which she received the University Medal.
 During her studies she completed two internships at Deloitte in Auditing and Consulting (strategy and operations).
 In 2014 Helen completed her PhD in Accounting which examined executive compensation and firm performance within the US setting, for which she received The Chancellor's List Award at UTS and the Best Paper Award at the JCAE Conference 2016.
 Since then Helen has researched and published in a number of areas including Gender diversity, Executive Compensation, Corporate Governance, Mergers and Acquisitions, and charities.
-To date Helen has successfully supervised two PhD students and eight honours students, all of whom received a First Class Honours.
+To date Helen has successfully supervised three PhD students and ten honours students to completion.

-- Member of the Editorial Board of Corporate Governance: An International Review
+- Editorial Board Member of Corporate Governance: An International Review

 - Program Director of the Masters of Professional Accounting